mfuu/sortable-dnd/README.md

   multiple: false, // Enable multiple drag
   selectHandle: '', // Handle selector within list items which used to select element in `multiple: true`

+  easing: '', // Easing for animation
   animation: 150, // Animation speed moving items when sorting
   chosenClass: '', // Class name for the dragging item
   selectedClass: '', // The class of the element when it is selected, it is usually used when multiple drag
   ghostStyle: {}, // The style of the mask element when dragging
   ghostClass: '', // The class of the mask element when dragging

+  sortable: true, // Whether the current list can be sorted by dragging.
   disabled: false, // Disables the sortable if set to true
   autoScroll: true, // Automatic scrolling when moving to the edge of the container
   scrollThreshold: 55, // Threshold to trigger autoscroll